jurrehageman/pdf_osiris/README.md

 ### Prerequisites

-pdfplumber and xlsxwriter need to be installed on your system
+pdfplumber, xlsxwriter and tabulate need to be installed on your system

 ### Installing

-Use pip to install pdfplumber and xlsxwriter.
+Use pip to install pdfplumber, xlsxwriter and tabulate.
 - pdfplumber:

 ```